bkleynhans/Landsat-Buoy-Calibration/README.md

 # Landsat Buoy Calibration
-Calculates and compares the radiance of a thermal LANSAT scene to the "ground truth" radiance as measured by a NOAA buoy.
+Calculates and compares the radiance of a thermal LANDSAT scene to the "ground truth" radiance as measured by a NOAA buoy.
 Based on work by Frank Padula and Monica Cook at RIT.

 If you want to use this code, you should have a basic knowledge of python and/or basic coding.
 No warranty.
 Use it on one of the RIT CIS linux servers for best results.